qntnet/documentation/en/source/reference/evaluation.md

 The hard limit is 10%.
 It means that if MP exceeds 10% your algorithm does not pass the filter.

-One can use check_exposure function in order to check this requirement.
+One can use the check_exposure function in order to check this requirement.

 **Function**
 ```python